-Z Atlanta Police Department Policy Manual APD.SOP.5210 Special Victims Unit 8.
-Make arrest if appropriate (APD.SOP.3030, "Arrest Procedures") 16.3 Sex ual Assault Cases (Assigned): 1.
-Contact victim and ensure that they have gone to Grady Memorial Hospital or Hughes Spalding Children's Hospital 2.
-Request the Identification Unit to process the crime scene if one is known 3.
-Obtain victim and witnesses (if any) statements 4.
-Obtain original incident report 5.
-Set appointment with Georgia Center for Child Advocacy (juvenile victims) 6.
-Create a photographic line-up if the subject is not known by the victim 7.
-Have the victim or guardian (juvenile victims) sign medical release form 8.
-If the crime occurred in Fulton County, consult with the Assistant District Attorney assigned to the Fulton County District Attorney's Special Victims Unit (or, in their absence, the on-or Special Victim's Assistant District Attorney) about developing a disposition for the case .17 Pro stitution of Children .17.1 Wh en investigating prostitution of children cases, an officer shall: 1.
-Complete the original incident report if possible 2.
+4.16.3 Sexual Assault Cases (Assigned):

+- 1. Contact victim and ensure that he/she has gone to Grady Memorial Hospital or Hughes Spalding Children's Hospital; - 2.
+Request the Identification Unit to process the crime scene, if one is known; - 3.
+Obtain victim and witnesses (if any) statements;

+- 4. Obtain original incident report; - 5.
+Set appointment with Georgia Center for Child Advocacy (juvenile victims); - 6.
+Create a photographic line-up if the subject is not known by the victim; - 7.
+Have the victim or guardian (juvenile victims) sign medical release form; and - 8.
+If the crime occurred in Fulton County, consult with the Assistant District Attorney assigned to the Fulton County District Attorney's Crimes Against Women and Children Unit (or, in their absence, the Complaint Room attorney) about developing a disposition for the case.

+4.17 Prostitution of Children

+- 4.17.1 When investigating prostitution of children cases, an officer shall: - 1.
+Complete the original report if possible. - 2.
 Obtain outcry (the person reporting for the victim) statements.
-Develop suspect informati (create line-up, description of suspect, etc.) 3.
-Process crime scene if located, e.g, photographs, physical evidence (APD.SOP.3081, "Crime Scene Investigations") 4.
-Determine the status of the child (e.g, runaway, missing) 5.
-Schedule an interview at the Georgia Center for Child Advocacy, if appropriate 6.
-After the Georgia Center for Child Advocacy's interview, consult with a representative from the District Attorney's office to develop a disposition for the case 7.
-If the determination is made that an arrest is appropriate, follow the Case intake procedur 8.
+Develop suspect information (create line-up, description of suspect, etc.). - 3.
+Process crime scene if located, e.g, photographs, physical evidence (APD.SOP.3081, "Crime Scene Investigations"). - 4.
+Determine the status of the child (e.g, runaway, missing). - 5.
+Schedule an interview at the Georgia Center for Child Advocacy. if appropriate. - 6.
+After the Georgia Center for Child Advocacy's interview, consult with a representative from the District Attorney's office to develop a disposition for the case. - 7.
+If the determination is made that an arrest is appropriate, follow the Complaint Room procedures. - 8.
 Create a Fugitive Package (APD.SOP.
-5060, "Fugitive Operations") 9.
-Speak to the child in a secure location, where the child is confident that they cannot be se by their pimp.
-10. Respond to the scene of a crime when requested, if possible.
-However, if the Investigator unable to respond at the time, or learns about the incident later, the Investigator shall
+5060, "Fugitive Operations"). - 9.
+On child prostitution cases where the child is being detained by a zone unit or other detective unit, the responding investigator should speak to the child in a secure location, where the child is confident that he or she cannot be seen by his or her pimp. - 10.
+Investigators shall respond to the scene of a crime when requested, if possible.
+However, if the investigator is unable to respond at the time, or learns about the incident later on, the investigator shall attempt to interview the child as soon as possible. - 11.
+All cases are different to some degree and there are times when special considerations shall arise.
+It should be understood that the child is the victim.
+The goal of the investigation is to identify and arrest those responsible for the exploitation of the child.